emmamaddock/SYSC3010PlantPals/README.md

 2. Open Terminal and run the following commands:
       $ sudo apt-get update
       $ sudo apt-get install arduino
-3. Once these have finished:
+3. Once these have finished
 4. Download Rpi_headless
 5. Unzip contents to Desktop
+6. Navigate to the Libraries Folder of the Arduino IDE and the ArduinoJson file in Rpi_headless, use the "Extract to" function to move ArduinoJson into the library folder
-6. Navigate to Rpi_headless -> plantMoisture.ino and open using the Arduino IDE
+7. Navigate to Rpi_headless -> plantMoisture.ino and open using the Arduino IDE
-7. At the top left of the Arduino ide click the forward arrow "Upload"
+8. At the top left of the Arduino ide click the forward arrow "Upload"
-8. Open terminal and run the following commands: cd \home\pi\Desktop\Rpi_headless python main.py
+9. Open terminal and run the following commands: cd \home\pi\Desktop\Rpi_headless python main.py